 The Board is responsible for the proper management of the Company.
-Mr. Jonathan Keeling joined the board of directors with effect from August 1, 2018.
-The resume of the current board members is as outlined in the section 'Board of Directors' above.
+The resumes of the current board members is as outlined in the section 'Board of Directors' on page no. 6.

 Mr. Ajay Kalsi brings knowledge of the oil and gas industry and a range of general business skills.
 The other Directors have formed a number of committees to assist in the governance of the Company and these are detailed below.